Florida Gov. DeSantis, Disney butting heads on LGBTQ issue

 TALLAHASSEE, Fla.
-(AP) — Disney World in Florida is suspending its political donations after the company’s CEO received huge blowback for not using Disney’s vast influence in the state to try to quash a recently passed Republican bill that would prevent teachers from instructing early grades on LGBTQ issues.
+(AP) — Disney World is suspending its political donations in Florida after the company’s CEO received huge blowback for not using Disney’s vast influence in the state to try to quash a recently passed Republican bill that would prevent teachers from instructing early grades on LGBTQ issues.

 Shortly after, Republican Gov. Ron DeSantis accused the company of being friendly with communist China.